jonaslsaa/PiCompressing/README.md

 Theoretically compressing losslessly files to near 100%.

 ##How?
-Because of Pi being infinte and never repeating all possible combinations of 1 nad 0s are there, meaning all files are inside pi somewhere!
+Because of Pi being infinte and never repeating, all possible combinations of 1 ad 0s are there, meaning all files are inside pi somewhere!

 ##What does this mean?
 This means 1TB could be compressed to maybe a 1 megabyte, which is about 0.000001% of it's original size.